mh-cz/GameMaker-Foreach/README.md

 > 2, 1.5, 1, 0.5, 0, -0.5, -1, -1.5, -2
 ```
-Stackable like any other loop
+Stackable like any other loop (currently max 10 times)
 ```
 foreach v1 in some_arr exec
 	foreach v2 in v1 exec